IBM-Bluemix-Docs/node/healthcheck.md

 ```
 {: codeblock}

-Adding meaningful criteria here ensures that a successful response from the `/health` endpoint correctly indicates that the service is ready to handle requests.
+Check the status of the app with a browser by accessing the `/health` endpoint.

 ## Accessing Health check from Node.js Starter Kit apps
 {: #healthcheck-starterkit}